AUSTRALIA : AUSTRALIAN CAPITAL TERRITORY

 The Murrumbridge River runs from south east to north west and offers some great swimming spots.
 These include the Black Mountain, Casuarina Sands, Cotter Dam, Gibraltar Falls, Kambah Pool Reserve, Point Hill Crossing, Pine Island and Uriarra Crossing.
 About 30km north of Canberra is Bywong, a replica of an old mining town and settlement.

-There are several pretty towns around Canberra and ACT which are worth visiting en route, including Braidwood, Bungendore, Gold Creek, Queanbeyan and Tharwa.
+In addition, there are several pretty towns around Canberra and ACT which are worth visiting en route, including Braidwood, Bungendore, Gold Creek, Queanbeyan and Tharwa.

 A Little History